maneeshd/Twitter-Sentimental-Analysis/README.md

 ## Running the application

-*Make sure you have all the requirements installed.
-See README or run*
+1. Make sure you have all the requirements installed.
+See requirements.txt or run

   *`pip install -r requirements.txt --upgrade`*

-*Make sure you have the latest version of Mozilla Firefox installed and latest version of geckodriver in utils folder.*
+2. Make sure you have the latest version of Mozilla Firefox installed and latest version of geckodriver in utils folder.

 **Run the application using:**